Marcus Semien Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.39 team ERA ranks 20th among all MLB pitching staffs.
+- The Red Sox's 4.41 team ERA ranks 19th among all league pitching staffs.

-- Red Sox pitchers combine to give up 110 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs given up (111 total, 1.3 per game).

-- Bernardino will start for the Red Sox, his first this season.
+- Bello gets the start for the Red Sox, his 14th of the season.
+He is 5-5 with a 3.08 ERA and 67 strikeouts in 73 2/3 innings pitched.

-- The 31-year-old lefty came out of the bullpen in his last outing this season, one of 23 appearances so far.
+- His most recent appearance was on Thursday against the Miami Marlins, when the right-hander threw seven innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.